notional-finance/contracts/docs/Escrow.md

 ***

 ### `deposit`
 > Transfers a balance from an ERC20 token contract into the Escrow.
+Do not call this for ERC777 transfers, use the `send` method instead.
 #### Parameters:
 - `token`: token contract to send from
 - `amount`: tokens to transfer